yrk06/TVLS/index.md

 The TVLS is a twitch extension that uses Valorant's API to show the curent match scoreboard on streams

+## For a current preview, check out [this page](https://yrk06.github.io/TVLS/details.html)

 ## Current Status

-As by now, the Valorant API is not publicly released, so no work on it has been done yet
+As by now, the Valorant API is not publicly released, but all wiring from twitch's API is already done

 ## Features
 - See KDA of players